wozgonon/tuple/README.md

 TODO Comments
 TODO Errors in any format - eat own shit
 TODO github git remote - so in code commit and github

+## Tabluar Conversions

+TSV,CSV, SQL Insert statements

+## Language translators stages

+Faceless might be useful to those interested in understanding to in teaching others how compilers and interpreters work.
+It provides implementations of each of the stages which you can tweak or completely replace with your own.

+### Lexer

+Recognises:
+* C language strings with C Language escapes
+* alphabetic and operator atoms
+* integers and floating point numbers
+* braces and brackets

+### Parser

+Recognises:
+* Recursive and nested brackets
+* Arithmetic expressions  (Quite useful)
+* TODO SQL select

+### Resolver

+Validates:
+* Basic resolver
+* Strict resolver does exact matches with no coercions
+* Add your own...

+### Evaluator

+* Interpretter

+### Code generation

+* Pretty printer in various formats ...
+* ...

+#### Data generation

+For debuggers and reflection
+Includes error context and location.